MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/product-visualize.md

 There are two ways to prepare CAD files to work with Dynamics 365 Product Visualize:

-- Create your own GLB files
+- Create your own GLB files.

-- Use Dynamics 365 Import Tool (Preview) to prepare your files
+- Use Dynamics 365 Import Tool (Preview) to prepare your files.

 ### Create your own GLB files